 GoPro HERO4 Black

 I know I am way behind the times here, but my trusty GoPro Hero 4 has been across Australia and Europe with me and has captured some incredible scenes along the way.

 PEDCO Ultra Camera Tripod

 I wanted a small, cheap, lightweight tripod to help me document my adventure and this guy seemed super popular amongst the technological outdoorsy folk.
 It also comes with a strap to secure it to fence posts and the like, which, quite frankly excited me.

 I bought this handy dandy car charger to charge our phones through the car, which we will no doubt need to do during long drives without access to plug sockets.

 I prefer using a Buff over a hat because they are so light and can be used in a multitude of ways.
 It should come in handy for keeping my face and neck warm, as well as hiding my disgustingly greasy hair.

 Microfibre Travel Towel

-I’ve had my The Little Bodhi microfibre travel towel since 2011 when I first began backpacking (wait, is that gross)?
-Anyways, it is lightweight and dries incredibly fast so is an essential.
+I’ve used microfibre travel towels since 2011 when I first began backpacking.
+They are lightweight and dry incredibly fast, so are an essential.

 Ladies, give the menstrual cup a go.
 I’m considering writing an entire blog post on this subject.
 This year, I completely put an end to disposable sanitary products.
 I said ta-ta to tampons and peace-out to pads in favour of the Moon Cup, and no word of a lie, it has changed my life.